Does Your Workplace Have An Exposure Control Plan?

 The basic components of an ECP are:

-Exposure Determination – A list of all job classifications in which some or all employees can expect the possibility of exposure to blood or other bodily fluids.
+Exposure Determination: A list of job classifications where employees may be exposed to blood or other bodily fluids.

-Methods of Exposure Control – This can include but is not limited to:
+Methods of Exposure Control: This section includes but is not limited to:

-• Engineering and work practice controls.
-Engineering controls may include placing sharps disposal units at strategic places in the workplace, installing hand sanitizing stations, and using needle safety devices.
-Examples of work practice controls are the proper use of personal protective equipment and protocols for handling and disposal of potentially infectious material.
+Engineering and Work Practice Controls: These may involve placing sharps disposal units in strategic locations, installing hand sanitizing stations, and using needle safety devices.
+Proper use of PPE and handling protocols for potentially infectious material are also included.

-• Personal Protective Equipment.
-This can be safety glasses, latex gloves, puncture-resistant gloves, Tyvek suits, or other items.
+Personal Protective Equipment (PPE): This includes safety glasses, latex gloves, puncture-resistant gloves, Tyvek suits, etc.

-Hepatitis B Vaccination – The vaccination series must be available to all workers within ten days of completing bloodborne pathogen training.
-Employees may decline the vaccination, but they must sign a statement to do so.
+Hepatitis B Vaccination: Employers must offer the Hepatitis B vaccination series to all employees within ten days of completing bloodborne pathogen training.
+Employees who decline must sign a declination

-Communication of Hazards to Employees and Training – At a minimum, employees must be given a copy of OSHA’s Bloodborne Pathogens Standards, know where to access the ECP, and have the opportunity for a question-and-answer session with a knowledgeable person.
-More stringent requirements are necessary when workers have an increased chance of exposure, such as lab technicians.
+Communication of Hazards to Employees and Training: Employees must be provided with a copy of OSHA’s Bloodborne Pathogens Standards, informed about how to access the ECP.
+They also have to be given the opportunity for a Q&A session with a knowledgeable professional.
+More stringent requirements apply when the risk of exposure is higher, such as for lab technicians.

-If so, you will probably need an ECP if you haven’t already got one.
-You will also need a waste disposal service that operates at the top of the industry, and Medical Waste Pros is your source for the services you need.
-Call us at (888) 755-6370 or fill out the contact form to receive free quotes on our medical waste disposal services and training programs today.
+If your workplace generates medical waste, an ECP is essential.
+You also need a reliable waste disposal service that operates at the highest standards.
+Medical Waste Pros can connect you with the services you need.
+Call us at (888) 755-6370 or fill out our contact form to get free quotes on medical waste disposal services and training programs today.